 These are good surround speakers but as standard the treble is mushy, and the mid-bass resonates a little too much.
 The frequency response charts below give a very accurate representation of the sound – a very uneven bass response below 350hz, a ‘small speaker echo’ at 1.5khz in the mid-range and a little too much high end.
-These are from a Russian site with some info about the Eggs:
+The driver has a standard 4″ mount so can be easily replaced.
+The aperture is 96mm and the raised mount edge outer diameter is 102mm.
+The mounting points are 115mm apart diagonally and 82mm horizontally.
+These pics are from a Russian site with some more info about the Eggs:

 The driver is SP1498.
 It has a second order crossover with the drivers connected in reverse polarity, and a zobel on the mid-woofer.
 The crossover mounts directly onto the woofer terminals.
 The prominent mid-bass can be tamed with acoustic damping foam, cut to shape, and inserted at both ends of the reflex tube.
 For my taste, the foam is 2cm deep at the internal input end and 4cm deep at the output end.
 The mushy treble is fixed by adding MKP1837 or Relcap RTE bypasses on the electrolytic caps.

-I’m planning to run them wirelessly from the source with an active subwoofer, and bi-amp them too.
+The plan after that was to run them wirelessly from the source with an active subwoofer, and bi-amp them too.
+(Later, I ditched the wireless due to latency delay).

-The bi-amp circuit is ready; it is a second order like the original, built with 2.4k resistors, sweet sounding Ero MKP 22nF caps (matched to under 1%) and LME49720HA op amps.
-As it turned out, the resistors values had to change to 1.2k on the high-pass and 4.8k on the low-pass to match the original crossover :
+The bi-amp was very successful.
+The circuit is a second order like the original, built with 2.4k resistors, sweet sounding Ero MKP 22nF caps (matched to under 1%) and LME49720HA op amps.
+As it turned out, the resistors values had to change to 1.2k on the high-pass and 4.8k on the low-pass to match the original sound :

 “L7” LJM Design.
 Output power 150W @ 8R DC +/-56V, 300W @ 4R.